runbox/runbox7/README.md

 ## Development with your own Runbox server installation

-Run `npm run appdev` and you will be able to access Runbox7 at `https://yourvm/appdev`
+Run `npm run appdev` and you will be able to access Runbox 7 at `https://yourvm/appdev`

-## Development server with RMM proxy
+## Development server with Runbox proxy

 Run `npm start https://yourvm.runbox.com` to use the backend of your choice.
 No host file config needed.
     `npm start https://localhost:443` *** localhost might be necessary if your vm cannot resolve its external IP to localhost

-You may then access the angular app at http://localhost:4200
+You may then access the angular app at: [http://localhost:4200](http://localhost:4200)

-If you put the production url https://runbox.com as the argument to the command above, then you can test frontend development directly with your production account.
+If you put the production url `https://runbox.com` as the argument to the command above, then you can test frontend development directly with your production account.

 ## Creating production bundles